codersguild/System-Design/README.md

 ## Acknowledgements

 I didnot write the `articles` myself.
 I love exapnding my understanding of `system design` complexities and thus end up reading alot of books, research papers and articles that enhance my knowledge.
-I take the opportunity to everyone who found this repository useful.
+I take the opportunity to thank everyone who found this repository useful.
 I mention a special thanks to all the authours and developers who write the articles that I have aggregated in this repository.
 Again, a big `Thanks !`.

 ## More Content Comming !